Caroline Flack: Death

 On 15 February 2020, Flack was found dead in her flat, in Stoke Newington, London.
 She was 40 years old.
 The lawyer acting for her family stated that her death was a suicide by hanging.
-A private funeral took place in Greenacres Memorial Park at Colney near Norwich on 10 March.
+Her private funeral took place in Greenacres Memorial Park at Colney near Norwich on 10 March.

 The inquest into her death opened on 19 February, and was adjourned until 5 August.
 On 6 August, after a two-day hearing, the coroner found that Flack's death was a suicide.

 Reactions

-A scheduled Love Island highlights episode on ITV was cancelled and E4 pulled a Love Island USA sketch on Robot Chicken involving Bitch Pudding (a female character of the show) out of respect.
+As a result of her death, a scheduled Love Island highlights episode on ITV2 was cancelled and E4 pulled a Love Island sketch on the 10th season of Robot Chicken involving Bitch Pudding (a recurring female character of the show) and Diane Kruger voicing Caroline Flack out of respect.
 The next episode of Love Island to air showed a tribute to Flack along with advertisements for the support charity Samaritans.
-Flack's is the fourth suicide linked to Love Island.
-Her death raised questions about the pressures of the programme and resulted in calls for it to be cancelled, with many pointing out that The Jeremy Kyle Show had recently been cancelled after a participant had died by suicide.
+Flack's is the third suicide linked to Love Island.
+Her death raised questions about the pressures of the programme and resulted in calls for it to be cancelled, with some social media users pointing out that The Jeremy Kyle Show had recently been cancelled after a participant had died by suicide.

-Following Flack's death, the British Labour Party MP Lisa Nandy blamed social media networks for failing to prevent harassment and bullying, saying: "In no other area of life would we allow private companies to police themselves.
+Following Flack's death, British Labour politician Lisa Nandy blamed social media networks for failing to prevent harassment and bullying, saying: "In no other area of life would we allow private companies to police themselves.
 We ought to make sure the state has a system of regulation and support around that."
-Many other British politicians, including Keir Starmer, Grant Shapps, Daisy Cooper, Matt Hancock, Nadine Dorries and Kate Osamor, condemned the British press and social media; Cooper said: "In Britain we have trial by courts and not trial by media for a reason.
+Several other British politicians, including Keir Starmer, Grant Shapps, Daisy Cooper, Matt Hancock, Nadine Dorries and Kate Osamor criticised the coverage of Flack in press outlets and on social media; Cooper said: "In Britain we have trial by courts and not trial by media for a reason.
 Regardless of what took place she should not have been hounded to death by tabloid newspapers desperate for clickbait."
 Flack's friend Stephanie Davis set up a petition to establish new laws for "safeguarding celebrities and people in the public eye", which attracted over half a million signatures in a week.

 Following a review of Flack's charges by the CPS, it was found that the decision to go ahead with the trial was handled appropriately.
-On 13 February 2023, the Metropolitan Police apologised to Caroline’s mother, Christine, saying that while no misconduct was identified, records should have been kept per standard procedure and they would listen to recommendations from the Independent Office for Police Conduct.
-She later said she believed Caroline would still be alive had she not been charged with assault.
+On 13 February 2023, the Metropolitan Police apologised to Flack's mother, Christine, saying that while no misconduct was identified, records should have been kept per standard procedure and they would listen to recommendations from the Independent Office for Police Conduct.
+She later said she believed Flack would still be alive had she not been charged with assault.

+At the 2020 Brit Awards, a few days after Flack's death, singer Harry Styles wore a black ribbon on his jacket as a tribute to her.